ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 1. The task lifetime is too long.

-A protocol participant MUST opt out if the task has expired.
+A protocol participant MUST opt out if the task has expired or if it does not recognize the VDAF type or DP mechanism.

 The behavior of each protocol participant is determined by whether or not they opt in to a task.